WIFO-Konjunkturtest

 WIFO-Konjunkturampel (economic traffic light)

-The results of the WIFO-Konjunkturtest (business cycle survey) for February show a slight deterioration in business assessments compared to the previous month, with the majority remaining skeptical.
-At –6.7 points (seasonally adjusted), the WIFO economic climate index in February was 1.6 points below the previous month's value (–5.1 points).
-The overall economic situation assessments remain almost unchanged (+0.2 points) and remain in the skeptical range at –4.1 points.
-Economic expectations deteriorated more sharply (–3.4 points) as a result of the higher uncertainty and were again lower in the pessimistic range at –9.6 points.
-The economic picture continues to be dominated by the still very weak industrial economy.
-The WIFO economic traffic light has turned yellow, signaling a sideways movement of economic momentum at a low level.
+The results of the WIFO-Konjunkturtest (business cycle survey) for March show a sideways movement in business assessments of the economy compared to the previous month, the majority of which remain sceptical.
+At –6.7 points (seasonally adjusted), the WIFO economic climate index remained at the same level as in February.
+Overall economic situation assessments deteriorated compared to the previous month (–2.3 points) and remained in the sceptical range at –6.4 points.
+By contrast, economic expectations improved (+2.5 points), but remained in pessimistic territory at –6.7 points.
+Despite improvements, the economic picture continues to be dominated by the weak industrial economy.
+The WIFO economic traffic light remains “yellow”, signalling that economic momentum remains at a low level.

-Economic Sentiment up and Employment Expectations down in the EU and the euro area
+Economic Sentiment and Employment Expectations down in the EU and the euro area

 Credit Conditions of Austrian Companies